ArtemK123/NedoGram/README.md

 Hi there ;)

 This is my implementation of the chating app.

 It has "server and clients" architecture.

-As it is in the implementation phase at the moment, Running the app is now available only with using of the Visual Studio and on the local machine.
+As it is in the implementation phase at the moment, running the app is now available only with using of the Visual Studio and on the local machine.

 If you want to use my app, you should:
   1. Open .sln file in the Visual Studio